yymao/phys7730/_sources/setup.md

-# Set up your Python environment
+# Set up Python environment

 You will need a working Python environment to run the examples and to complete the labs in this course.